Studio Art Courses: Student Learning Objectives

 - The ability to find information on any given topic, and to be discriminating about the source and quality of that information.

-- The ability to distinguish between what one brings to a topic and what comes from other sources, and to make proper acknowledgement of those sources.
+- The ability to distinguish between what one brings to a topic and what comes from other sources, and to make proper acknowledgment of those sources.

 IV.
 WRITTEN AND ORAL COMMUNICATION SKILLS